 - Restorative treatment: This involves addressing damage to teeth.

 - Physical therapy: This may help with muscle pain or stiffness.

-- Psychotherapy: This may be useful if the cause is related to stress.
+- Psychotherapy: This may be useful if the cause relates to stress.

 - Medication: Antianxiety medication, tranquilizers, or muscle relaxants may help, depending on the cause of the bruxism.

-Teeth grinding can lead to pain and other complications, and a mouth guard can help protect against it.
+Teeth grinding can lead to pain and other complications, but a mouthguard can help protect against it.

 If a mouthguard does not work, a dentist can recommend further approaches to treatment.